-More specifically, the contract signed with the local authorities in 2011 encompasses the software for registering applicants' data, along with enrollment kiosks for instant capture of their photograph, fingerprints and electronic signature.
-Thales provides the operated issuance services, which ensure document personalisation from its facilities based in the Stockholm area.
+More specifically, the contract signed with the local authorities in 2011 encompasses the software for registering applicants' data, along with enrollment kiosks for instant capture of their photograph, fingerprints, and electronic signature.
+Thales provides the operated issuance services, ensuring document personalisation from its facilities based in the Stockholm area.

 The Swedish Police consider expertise to be of paramount importance in performing their service functions.
 Each citizen is treated as a customer to be served with the utmost competence and efficiency.
 And this is precisely what Thales offers via its operation centre in Stockholm.